Personal profile

 Biography

 I am a Senior Lecturer in Digital Education at the Manchester Institute of Education (MIE).
-My research focuses on digital technology’s role in the future of education, in particular, how this can help to address educational disadvantage and support effective dialogue and communication.
-I co-lead the Digital Technologies, Communication and Education Research and Scholarship group at the University of Manchester.
-I have also been an Editor of the British Journal of Educational Technology (BJET) since 2020.
+My research focuses on digital technology's role in the future of education, with an emphasis on design to enhance educational dialogue and address educational disadvantage.

-• Principal Investigator of the Gaming to Development project (G2D: 2020-21).
-Stimulated by the narrowing difference between the ‘real’ and ‘virtual’ world, particularly in the wake of COVID-19, G2D investigated how a real-time 3D creation platform - the Unreal Engine - can support careers education and enable young people to develop important 'future skills' and competences related to effective dialogue.
+- Principal Investigator of the Gaming to Development project (G2D: 2020-21).
+G2D investigated how a real-time 3D creation platform — the Unreal Engine — can support careers education and enable young people to develop important 'future skills' and competences related to effective dialogue.

-• Co-Investigator of the Virtual Internships Project (VIP: 2019-21).
-Working with industry partners and teachers in England, VIP investigated how technology can enable young people from areas of low social mobility to engage meaningfully with the world of work (in addition to supporting the development of effective teamwork, problem-solving and creativity).
+- Co-Investigator of the Virtual Internships Project (VIP: 2019-21).
+Working with industry partners and teachers across England, VIP investigated how technology can enable young people from areas of low social mobility to engage meaningfully with the world of work, in addition to supporting the development of effective teamwork, problem-solving and creativity.

 My PhD (Computer Science) involved evaluating the effectiveness of digital tools to support the learning of computer programming.
 I have also worked as a Research Assistant for the Lifelong Learning Network (based at Staffordshire University: 2009-11) and Sessional Lecturer and Teaching Assistant at Keele University (2009-13).